-From the impressive entrance, to the tiered lounge area that leads to the main pool deck, Omnia is chic, crisp and inviting.
-Here everthing from the towels to the glassware, the service, the menus, the cocktails and the food are polished and ready for guests.
+From the impressive entrance to the tiered lounge area that leads to the main pool deck, Omnia is chic, crisp and inviting.
+Here everything from the towels to the glassware, the service, the menus, the cocktails, and the food is polished and ready for guests.

 The location, beside the Alila Uluwatu resort, on the cliffs of Pecatu, is breathtaking.
 The tiered lounge area offers shade from the sun as well as expansive views over the club.
 Smart looking day beds and sofas line the pool deck.
 A bridge leads to the main bar, which is suspended above the cliff.
 A large floating cube gives the bar its name.

 The VIP area has its own private pool and is surrounded by luxurious gazebos that are perfect for entertaining a crowd.
 Central to it all is the DJ booth.
 Omnia’s line-up of international talent is bound to be a magnet for the switched on and the tuned-in, something the group is well known for internationally.

 Besides a large selection of wine, champagne, beer and bespoke cocktails, Omnia offers a full menu of beachside classics alongside a delicious Japanese menu that offers a hint of what diners will find at Sake no Hana, the signature restaurant that overlooks the club.